Columbia Nursing Home Abuse Lawyers at Strom Law Firm

 What signs should I be aware of if I suspect my loved one has been the victim of nursing home abuse or neglect?

 It may be difficult to determine if your loved one has been harmed by nursing home abuse or neglect.
-Some signs to consider, however, are loss of appetite, weakness, delirium, confusion, agitation, skin deterioration or tearing, or unusual odors.
+Some signs of abuse to consider, however, are loss of appetite, weakness, delirium, confusion, agitation, skin deterioration or tearing, or unusual odors.

 What rights does my loved one have as a resident of long-term or residential care facility?